-America ("Prudential") has (i) sole voting power and sole dispositive power as to 35,300 shares and (ii) shared voting power and shared dispositive power as to 2,571,027 shares.
+- (c) Holdings as of December 31, 1999 as reported to the SEC on Schedule 13G dated January 31, 2000.
+According to this filing, of the 2,506,654 shares referred to above, The Prudential Insurance Company of America ("Prudential") has (i) sole voting power and sole dispositive power as to 17,500 shares and (ii) shared voting power and shared dispositive power as to 2,489,154 shares.
 The report further indicates that all of the shares covered by the filing are held by Prudential for the benefit of its clients by its separate accounts, externally managed accounts, registered investment companies, subsidiaries and/or other affiliates.
 The report states that Prudential is reporting the combined holdings of these entities for the purpose of administrative convenience and that the filing of the report should not be construed as an admission that Prudential is, for the purposes of Section 13 or 16 of the Securities Exchange Act of 1934, the beneficial owner of these shares.
-Finally, the report indicates that the shares were acquired in the ordinary course of business and not with the purpose or effect of changing or influencing control of Rayonier and were not acquired in connection with or as a participant in any transaction having such purpose or effect.

-- (d) Holdings as of December 31, 1998 as reported to the SEC on Schedule 13G dated January 27, 1999.
-According to this filing, the shares reported on are beneficially owned by one or more open-end investment companies or other managed accounts which, pursuant to advisory contracts, are advised by Franklin Mutual Advisers, Inc. ("FMAI").
-FMAI has sole voting power and sole dispositive power as to all of the shares covered by this filing.
-The report indicates that the shares were acquired in the ordinary course of business and not with the purpose or effect of changing or influencing control of Rayonier and were not acquired in connection with or as a participant in any transaction having such purpose or effect. - (e) Holdings as of July 21, 1998 as reported to the SEC on Schedule 13D dated such date.
-According to this filing, Tweedy, Browne Company LLC ("TBC"), a broker-dealer and investment adviser registered with the Securities and Exchange Commission, has sole voting power over 1,448,045 shares and shared dispositive power over 1,519,800 shares, TBK Partners, L.P. ("TBK") has sole voting and dispositive power over 165,300 shares, and Vanderbilt Partners, L.P. ("Vanderbilt") has sole voting and dispositive power over 20,000 shares.
+Finally, the report indicates that the shares were acquired in the ordinary course of business and not with the purpose or effect of changing or influencing control of Rayonier and were not acquired in connection with or as a participant in any transaction having such purpose or effect. - (d) Holdings as of July 21, 1998 as reported to the SEC on Schedule 13D dated such date.
+According to this filing, Tweedy, Browne Company LLC ("TBC"), a broker-dealer and investment adviser registered with the Securities and Exchange Commission, has sole voting power over 1,448,045 such shares and shared dispositive power over 1,519,800 such shares, TBK Partners, L.P. ("TBK") has sole voting and dispositive power over 165,300 such shares, and Vanderbilt Partners, L.P. ("Vanderbilt") has sole voting and dispositive power over 20,000 such shares.
 TBC, TBK and Vanderbilt disclaim membership in a "group" within the meaning of Section 13(d)(3) of the Securities Exchange Act of 1934, and each disclaims beneficial ownership of Common Shares held by the others.
 The report states that the shares were acquired for investment purposes and not one of the reasons enumerated in Item 4 of Schedule 13D, except that from time to time TBC, TBK and Vanderbilt intend to acquire additional Common Shares, depending upon price and market conditions, evaluation of alternative investments and other factors, and may dispose of all or some of their respective shares.
+A Schedule 13D must be promptly amended if any material change occurs in the facts set forth, including any increase or decrease of 1 percent of the class beneficially owned.

-The table set forth below gives information concerning Common Shares beneficially owned as of March 2, 1999 by (a) each of the Company's directors, (b) each of the individuals who was one of the Company's five highest paid executive officers in 1998 and (c) all directors and executive officers as a group.
+The table set forth below gives information concerning Common Shares beneficially owned as of March 3, 2000 by (a) each of the Company's directors, (b) each of the individuals who was one of the Company's five highest paid executive officers in 1999 and (c) all directors and executive officers as a group.
 All Common Shares in the table below are owned directly by the individual concerned unless otherwise indicated: